kevinbeaty/hamburger/README.md

 ## Discussion

-Here it is `concatFiles` again, but annotated:
+Here is `concatFiles` again, but annotated:

 ```javascript
 /**